State second pension and Serps

 State pension reforms and S2P

 Both the state second pension and contracting out disappeared with the new single-tier state pension.
-So if you have been contracted out (on a DB basis), your National Insurance contributions have increased, as have those of your employer.
+So if you have been contracted out (on a defined-benefit basis), your National Insurance contributions have now increased, as have those of your employer.